 Grouping the programmes by specialisation, the most popular were oriented towards agriculture and forestry as well as animal health and healthcare and social services (3,6 and 2,8 qualified first-choice applicants per admitted student respectively).
 Somewhat less popular were the areas of social science, law, trade and administration (2,5).

-Since the spring term 2007, all applications to higher education in Sweden are administrated via the Swedish Council for Higher Education (UHR), previously Swedish Agency for Higher Education Services.
+Since the spring term 2007, all applications to higher education in Sweden are administrated via the Swedish Council for Higher Education (UHR).

 The statistics presented in this report cover applications and admissions via the UHR coordinated admissions system to higher education at Swedish universities and higher education institutions.
 In previous terms, admissions were also possible via the local admissions systems of individual universities and higher education institutions, known as LANT.
 Apart from these two systems, it is possible to gain admission to higher education through special entrance tests administered by individual universities or higher education institutions.